 While you might start your basic training using a book or a learning course with pictures, one of the best ways to ensure that your training progresses correctly is to look at video material.
 When learning a technique, seeing it performed expertly is the best way to be able to replicate it.

 A lot of karate schools now offer video lessons where these basic techniques are broken down in sufficient detail and executed properly for you to see and follow.
-You can also look at free demonstrations on online video platforms to keep learning new techniques and gradually progress into katas.
+You can also look at demonstrations on free karate Apps to keep learning new techniques and gradually progress into katas.

 Following this path, karate training at home is definitely possible at the basic level.
 If you can find a partner to practice with, training karate at home can become even more rewarding and fruitful.
 However, it’s necessary to remember that you would eventually have to select face-to-face training with an experienced sensei if you want to become proficient in the discipline.

 In fact, it might be an astute idea to start training karate at home and get yourself to a place of rudimentary competence before you actually visit a local karate school for in-person training.
 That way, you would be able to pick up from where you left off and progress can be relatively quick.

 Overall, learning how to learn karate at home can be a salient way to start your journey in learning the discipline, its core tenets, and basic techniques.
 It can also make you mentally and physically prepared to continue your journey towards higher levels of competence and skill.